hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 ```bash
 /project/pkg/mod/github.com/hyperledger-labs/cc-tools@v1.0.1/mock/mockstub.go:146:22: cannot use stub (variable of type *MockStub) as shim.ChaincodeStubInterface value in argument to stub.cc.Init: *MockStub does not implement shim.ChaincodeStubInterface (missing method PurgePrivateData)
 ```
 This is because there is a minor difference between the `ChaincodeStubInterface` used in the cc-tools `Mockstub` as it's missing the `PurgePrivateData` method.
-To solve this, run `go mod vendor` in the `$FPC_PATH` root directory to download all used packages and go to the file of the error to add the missing method there.
+To solve this, run `go mod vendor` in the `$FPC_PATH/samples/chaincode/cc-tools-demo` root directory to download all used packages and go to the file of the error to add the missing method there.
 ```bash
 nano $FPC_PATH/vendor/github.com/hyperledger-labs/cc-tools/mock/mockstub.go
 ```